GDPR compliance checklist

 2. Manage consent

 Under the GDPR, businesses must ensure that they only collect users' personal data if they acquire explicit consent.
-This means that websites should use a consent banner to ensure compliance.
+This means that websites should use a cookie banner to ensure GDPR cookie consent compliance.
 Let’s take a look at the main requirements for consent management:

 • Provide data collection information.
 Details on a cookie banner must be written in a simple-to-understand language and explain what data categories are collected and for what purposes.